mlr7/Time-Series-Classification-for-Exoplanet-Discovery/README.md

 We will implement several of these in this notebook and study the impact they have on our models.

+## Feature Extraction

+We transform the time series classification problem into a tabular matrix of features by extracting features from the time series.
+The Time Series FeatuRe Extraction on the basis of Scalable Hypothesis tests (tsfresh) library of feature extractors was used to accomplish the extraction.
+See Christ, Maximilian, et al. "Time series feature extraction on basis of scalable hypothesis tests (tsfresh–a python package)."
+Neurocomputing 307 (2018): 72-77, for details on the library.

 ## Model

 Several models and model variations are implemented in the study.
 These include: